jborza/jborza.github.io/content/post/2020-04-14-installing-freebsd/index.md

 ## Real hardware test

 The installation procedure was obviously the same on the real hardware.
-I was pleasantly surprised that all of the hardware bits I checked worked out of the box, so the driver support for ancient Thinkpads is good :).
+I was pleasantly surprised that all of the hardware bits I checked worked out of the box, so the driver support for ancient ThinkPads is good :).

 I decided to install the Xfce desktop enviromnent this time as it was supposed to be lighter on the resources.